St John Berchmans College

-St John Berchmans College (Sint-Jan Berchmanscollege) is a Roman Catholic secondary school founded by the Society of Jesus in Brussels, Belgium.
-It is situated close to the Church of Our Lady of the Chapel and is named after the Belgian Jesuit Saint John Berchmans.
+St John Berchmans College (Sint-Jan Berchmanscollege) is a mixed Dutch-language Catholic secondary school in Brussels, Belgium.
+It was founded in 1604 by the Society of Jesus and is named after the Jesuit Saint John Berchmans.
+It is situated close to the Church of Our Lady of the Chapel.

 History

 The school was founded by the Jesuits on 16 July 1604 and had 400 students that same year.
 However, in 1773, the Jesuits were ordered to cease providing educational services by Pope Clement XIV.
 The school was closed on 20 September 1773.
-The furniture was confiscated and sold and in 1816, the building became a court house.
+The furniture was confiscated and sold, and in 1816, the building became a court house.
 Later, the Belgian State Archives were housed in the building.
 In 1891, the archives were moved and the building was razed to make way for a road.